Sokol Blosser Winery: Second generation transition

 When the Blossers started the vineyards and winery, they had no idea if any of their three children (Nik, Alex, Alison) would be interested in taking over.
 Alex was the first one to show an interest and studied viticulture in college and worked as a vineyard foreman for another producer.
 Then, after a stint as a wine salesman, he came full-time to the winery in 1998 to help manage the vineyards and lead sales.
 While working, he got his MBA at Portland State University and certification from the University of California at Davis in winemaking.
 Meanwhile, Alison completed college, got an MBA and worked for several startups.
 Then, she too felt the lure of the winery and came to work in sales and marketing in 2004.
 After a year of slowly taking over operations, Susan completed the transition from her 25-year management of the company to Alex and Alison as co-presidents in 2008.
 In 2013 Alex took over as winemaker from Russ Rosner, who retired after 15 years as winemaker.
+Alex transferred winemaking duties in 2023 to Robin Howell when he took over as President and Alison retired from her Co-President position.

 Bill and Susan continue active involvement in the winery, serving on the board of directors and helping out during crush and public events.
 Nik has also been very involved in the board of directors and major decision making over the years.
+He also led the creation of an aperitif wine which debuted in 2023.

 Nik, Alex and Alison have created a plan to familiarize the third generation (Alexander, Jacob, Avery, Nikolas, Anna, Dario, Luca and Isabelle) with the winery and vineyards, and to enable them to work during the summers and harvest.
 They have created an internship program for those who graduate from college, if they want further involvement in the winery.